MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

   > ![Change the pick list](media/specific-record-manage-list.png "Change the pick list")

 > [!NOTE]
-> Removing dynamic text only removes it from the pre-defined list, it does not remove it from the messages that are already using it.
+> Removing dynamic text only removes it from the predefined list, it does not remove it from the messages that are already using it.

 [!INCLUDE [footer-include](./includes/footer-banner.md)]